 Playtime- My newborn is limited in what he can do physically and my toddler needs me to protect her from herself!
 One is fragile and still being coddled at the breast in the shade while the other wants to climb, run, jump and play in the sunshine!
 I’m tethered to one, and chasing the other.

 Tandem Nursing- I thought I made it to easy street only nursing Claire for 5 minutes at nap time and bedtime She was practically weaned!
 Then the new baby was born and we reversed right back to…difficult street.
-I don’t know at what time it is that you are reading this but I can bet that it is tit-o-clock at our house!
+I don’t know at what time it is that you are reading this but I can bet that it is time to nurse at our house!
 Baby boy feeds round the clock which makes my toddler interested when she normally wouldn’t be.

 I only ever nurse them one at a time and she gets jealous when I tell her no. I am trying to nurse her as little as possible, the goal being to completely wean.
 Often she cries and I distract her with a snack or ship her off with another family member to do something else.
 Most of the time it works, other times it doesn’t.
 Still, I’m beginning to learn how to balance the physical needs of the baby and the emotional needs of my toddler.